gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 Mephistopheles provides the means.

 The consequences:

-— Gretchen's mother dies, poisoned by a sleeping draught Faust gives to allow their meetings
+Gretchen's mother dies, poisoned by a sleeping draught Faust gives to allow their meetings.
-— Her brother Valentin is killed by Faust in a duel
+Her brother Valentin is killed by Faust in a duel.
-— Gretchen is seduced, abandoned, becomes pregnant
+Gretchen is seduced, abandoned, becomes pregnant.
-— She kills her illegitimate child
+She kills her illegitimate child.
-— She is imprisoned, condemned to death
+She is imprisoned, condemned to death.

-In the dungeon scene —
+In the dungeon scene,
-one of the most devastating scenes in German literature —
+one of the most devastating scenes in German literature,
 Faust finds Gretchen mad,
 offering to rescue her.